The Biodiversity Node

 Professor Michelle LeishmanDeputy Director of the Biodiversity Node

 Associate Professor Michelle Leishman works with plant functional traits and ecological strategies of plants to understand the success of invasive plants, predicting the success of invasive plants with climate change and developing sustainable vegetation restoration methods.

 Victoria GrahamExecutive Officer of the Biodiversity Node

-Victoria's role in the Node is to provide support to all members and manage the operations, communication and outreach activities.
+Victoria's role in the Node is to provide support to all members and facilitate strong communication channels between research scientists and end-users.
 She has a keen interest in science communication and researcher engagement and is a member of the Australian Science Communicators and the Society for Conservation Biology.
-Her research focuses on applying quantitative tools to analyse climate adaptation and mitigation strategies.
+Victoria's research focuses on applying quantitative tools to problems in conservation planning.

 Biodiversity Node members

 |Baumgartner, John||Macquarie University||Programming languages, ecology, zoology|

 |Bishop, Melanie||Macquarie University||Impacts of climate change & disturbance on coastal and estuarine systems|

 |Chang, Michael||Macquarie University||Remote sensing, geographic information systems, land monitoring|

 |Doerr, Veronica||CSIRO||Behavioural ecology, landscape management & design|